 Less realistic but politically supported is a link-up with both Koreas.
 Not at all realistic is the hyper-expensive Russian proposal to connect to Japan by building a link across the sea straits between Sakhalin and Hokkaido islands.

-- The most ambitious project is Kazakhstan's New Silk Road route: avoiding mountains, and the less stable 'stans, 3940 km of new normal-gauge railway will create a direct link between the Chinese and Iranian normal-gauge networks by 2010, if construction continues as planned (currently the Eastern end parallel to the broad-gauge line is in construction).
+- The most ambitious project is Kazakhstan's New Silk Road route: avoiding mountains, and the less stable 'stans, 3,940 km of new standard-gauge railway will create a direct link between the Chinese and Iranian standard-gauge networks by 2010, if construction continues as planned (currently the eastern end, parallel to the broad-gauge line, is in construction).
 Cost is $3.5 billion, oil money can finance it.